RyuguDev/ProtocolSupport/README.md

 # ProtocolSupport 1.8 - 1.18

+## UPDATE: There is a new Project called [ViaVersionProtocolSupport](https://github.com/GAME-CLI-SRV-DEV/ViaVersionProtocolSupport) wich implements the [ViaLegacy library](https://github.com/ViaVersion/ViaLegacy), so ProtocolSupport is no longer required!

 **Adds 1.18.X, 1.17.X, 1.16.X, 1.15.X, 1.14.X, 1.13.X, 1.12.X, 1.11.X, 1.10.X, 1.9.X, 1.8.X, 1.7.X, 1.6.X, 1.5.X, 1.4.X clients support to your spigot 1.8.X - 1.18.X Server**

 Original Pages from [Shevchik](https://github.com/Shevchik) are down, so i collected and reuploaded every build + some custom Versions!